kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript-part-3/index.md

 }
 ---

-In [part 1](blog/slaying-a-ui-antipattern-with-typescript) and [part 2](blog/slaying-a-ui-antipattern-with-typescript-part-2), we have enforced views for all the stages of fetching data on the front end.
-All thanks to a very simple data structure originally made for Elm.
+In [part 1](blog/slaying-a-ui-antipattern-with-typescript) and [part 2](blog/slaying-a-ui-antipattern-with-typescript-part-2), we enforced views for all the stages of fetching data on the front end.

-One thing we need to cover for the app to have the benefits of an Elm app is **decoding**.
+One thing we need to cover for the app to resemble the benefits of an Elm app is **decoding**.

 After discovering how well decoding works in TypeScript, I feel dirty when not using it.